Premature Vaccine Launch Has Deadly Repercussions

 In its follow-up study, Sanofi found evidence that Dengvaxia acts like the first infection for a person who has not been previously infected.
 The body produces antibodies against the vaccine, which have a similar potential for harm.

 The increased risk seems small.
-The vaccine raises the risk of hospitalization after a dengue infection from about 1.1 percent to 1.6 percent, the follow-up study from Sanofi found.
-So out of a million kids in the Philippines, the vaccine would cause about a thousand to be hospitalized over five years, Sanofi estimated.
-(On the other hand, the vaccine would prevent about 12,000 hospitalizations in children for a new dengue infection who have had a prior dengue infection during this same time period.)
+The vaccine raises the risk of hospitalization after a dengue infection from about 1.1% to 1.6%, the follow-up study from Sanofi found.
+So out of 1 million kids in the Philippines, the vaccine would cause about 1,000 to be hospitalized over five years, Sanofi estimated.
+(On the other hand, the vaccine would prevent about 12,000 hospitalizations for a new dengue infection in children who have had a prior dengue infection during this same time period.)

 But in the world of vaccines, that's not an acceptable risk.
 A risk needs to be exceedingly small to be tolerated.
-For example, with the measles vaccine, the risk of encephalitis is about 1 in a million, or thousand times less than the risk from a measles infection, WHO says.
+For example, with the measles vaccine, the risk of encephalitis is about 1 in 1 million, or 1,000 times less than the risk from a measles infection, WHO says.

 WHO eventually changed its recommendation.
 The agency now says the vaccine is safe only for children who have had a prior dengue infection.